How Much Does A Marketing Agency Charge?

 A Good Rule Of Thumb For Calculating How Much To Spend On Small Business Marketing

-We’ve helped over 130 companies over the past 9 years.
+We’ve helped over 170 startups and small businesses over the past 9 years.
 Over that time we’ve devised a pretty-accurate rule-of-thumb for calculating the cost of marketing a startup or small business.

 Bear in mind that different businesses have different needs, and the last thing we would do is adopt any kind of “cookie-cutter” approach with a client.